NomicFoundation/hardhat/examples/ens/README.md

 ## Test

-To run the hardhat tests using ignition:
+To run the hardhat tests using Ignition:

 ```shell
 npm run test